History of WFSA

 - Singapore 2024

-Today the WFSA has over 134 Societies made up of over 130,000 anaesthetists who come from over 150 countries around the world.
+Today the WFSA has over 136 Societies representing over 150 countries around the world.
 It continues to pursue the objectives agreed by its founding members and to improve the standards of patient care around the world.